Difference between Heuristic and Biases and their types?

 This type of heuristic can be seen when we display a tendency to make a decision or evolution based on how one thing seems similar to another thing.
 We place far greater importance on the similarity between two things and do not take into account individual features, properties, or characteristics.

-See also Ade and Ayo Shark Tank Update
+See also PiperWai Shark Tank Update

 List biases that impact businesses: